On the Role of Negative Precedent in Legal Outcome Prediction: Introduction

 In this work, we reformulate outcome prediction as the task of predicting both the positive and negative outcome given the facts of the case.
-Our results demonstrate that while a simple BERT-based classification model can predict positive outcome with a $75.06$ $F_1$, it predicts the negative outcome with only $10.09$ $F_1$, falling short of a random baseline of $11.12$ $F_1$.
+Our results indicate that while a simple $\BERT$-based classification model can predict positive outcomes at an $F_1$ of $75.06$, it predicts negative outcomes at an $F_1$ of $10.09$, falling short of a random baseline which achieves $11.12$ $F_1$.
 This naturally raises the question: What causes such asymmetry?
-In \cref{sec:discussion}, we argue that this disparity is caused by a necessity for deeper legal understanding when it comes to negative outcome prediction. \looseness -1
+In \cref{sec:discussion}, we argue that this disparity is caused by the fact that most legal NLP tasks are formulated without a deep understanding of how the law works.\looseness=-1

 Searching for a way to better predict negative outcomes, we hypothesise that building a probabilistic model that is more faithful to the legal process will improve both negative and positive outcome prediction.
 To test this hypothesis we develop two such models.
 Our first model, which we call the \textbf{joint model}, is trained to jointly predict positive and negative outcome.
 Our second model, which we call the \textbf{\model}, enforces the relationship between the claims and outcomes.
-While the joint model significantly outperforms state-of-the-art models on positive outcome prediction with $77.15$ $F_1$, the \model{} doubles the state-of-the-art models on negative outcome prediction at $24.01$ $F_1$.
-We take this as strong evidence that building neural models of the legal process should incorporate domain-specific knowledge of how the legal process works. \looseness=-1
+While the joint model significantly\footnote{Throughout the paper we report significance using the two tailed paired permutation test with $p < 0.05$.} outperforms state-of-the-art models on positive outcome prediction with $77.15$ $F_1$, the \model{} doubles the $F_1$ on negative outcome prediction at $24.01$ $F_1$.
+We take this result as strong evidence that building neural models of the legal process should incorporate domain-specific knowledge of how the legal process works. \looseness=-1